Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 - Add in new coping mechanisms.

 - Add in new, positive behaviors.

 - Separate from social media.

 When you feel stressed, don't let it drive you.
 Be the calm within the storm.
 Maintain an even temperament.
 You will gain more if you remain composed in stressful situations.

 - Moderation will help you achieve a fulfilled life.

 Take the middle path and accommodate all perspectives.
 Extremes will run you dry.
 Focus on collaboration rather than competition.
-Work together, leverage the right mix of talents, experiences, abilities, and skills.
+Work together, and leverage the right mix of talents, experiences, abilities, and skills.

 When you pick the middle path, you can blend, mix, combine, and work with diverse elements.
 This will help you create something meaningful that's better than the sum of its parts.

 Blending is something you should use within your career.

 - Take on different jobs and roles for growth.